ClaudioSchmidt/NutriTrack/README.md

 - **JWT (JSON Web Tokens):** Secure authentication mechanism.
 - **Maven:** Build automation and dependency management.

+## Points System

+The points system is designed to motivate users to make healthier dietary choices by awarding points for tracking foods.
+These points are awarded on each tracking entry the user made based on the nutritional information and CO2 emissions of the foods.

+### Functionality

+- Points Based on Diet Type:
+  - Vegan meals: 15 points
+  - Vegetarian meals: 8 points
+  - Other meals: 2 points

+- Points Based on CO2 Emissions:
+  - CO2 emissions < 0.1 kg: 10 points
+  - CO2 emissions < 0.2 kg: 5 points
+  - CO2 emissions < 0.3 kg: 2 points

+- Points Based on Caloric Content:
+  - Calories < 100: 5 points
+  - Calories < 200: 3 points
+  - Calories < 300: 1 point

 ## Environment Setup

 ### Prerequisites